wesleyan/cmdr/quickstart.md

    that the state of the room has changed.
 6. The frontend interprets the respone and updates the display to accurately reflect the current state of the room.

+###Important Directories
+* `bin` contains the cmdr executables
+* `lib` contains all the library code for cmdr.
+Most development takes place here.
+* `lib/cmdr` contains the classes that are responsible for handling communication.
+* `lib/cmdr/devices` contains all the drivers for the various devices.
+* `tp6` contains the frontend code.
+* `tasks` contains various rules for rake.

+###Digging Deep: The Important Files.
+The important parts of the program are found inside the lib directory.
+This will serve as a brief summary of the most important parts and their role to the overall cmdr program.
+More detail can be found in the actual file documentation.

+* `cmdr.rb`:

+  This is the "main" program.
+This file is responsible for starting each device thread.
+Other than that, this file is not too important.

+* `cmdr_websocket.rb`

+* `device.rb`

+  This is the main device file that all other devices inherit from.
+  It specifies the Domain Specific Language (DSL) that the device drivers are written in.

+* `SocketDevice.rb`